 Clint is a partner at Dawson & Sodd, LLP in Texas and focuses on eminent domain and government taking litigation and counseling, energy-related litigation, accounting malpractice defense, and other complex commercial litigation.

 If you haven’t listened to the Eminent Domain Podcast yet, be sure to visit the podcast episode list here.
-And, give a listen to our discussion on Episode 45 by clicking on the podcast screenshot below.
+And, give a listen to the discussion on Episode 45 by clicking on the podcast screenshot below.